This Creamy Tuscan White Bean Soup is easy to make and packed full of the flavors of Tuscany.

 Instructions

-- Empty the contents of one of the cans of beans (beans and liquid) into a blender and puree until smooth.
+- Drain the remaining two cans and set them to one side.
+Then empty the contents of the remaining cans of beans (beans and liquid) into a blender and puree until smooth.3 cans white beans (15 oz./420g cans)

-2 tablespoons olive oil - Add the chopped onion and cook for 3-4 minutes until softened.
+- Pour the oil into a large saucepan.
+Add the chopped onion and cook for 3-4 minutes until softened.2 tablespoon olive oil

 - Add the chopped garlic and cook for an additional minute.